Eat Kale: Be Happy

 Day before: stir together the first 8 ingredients.
 Combine with kale and cheese and allow to sit in the refrigerator overnight.
 Garnish with almonds before serving.

-Option: Rita’s recipe uses a bit less kale, and calls for about 10 fresh Brussels sprouts, shredded.
+Option: Rita’s original recipe uses a bit less kale, and calls for about 10 fresh Brussels sprouts, shredded.
 And it is also amazing!
 But I omitted it, because we didn’t grow any in our garden this year!